-For many, entering post-secondary school is an exhilarating, but also challenging, experience.
+For many, entering post-secondary school can be exhilarating, but also challenging.
 The transition can be hard but you can do it!
-Especially when you remember that there are plenty of resources available both online and on your campus to make your life easier and more enjoyable.
+Especially when you remember that there are plenty of resources available both online and on campus to make your life easier and more enjoyable.

 For instance, we know that being a student can be expensive, so it's a good thing that your student status also unlocks a number of perks.
-Student discounts (such as a free SPC+ membership1 to save up to 30% off top brands) can be a great way to save on a lot of the items you may want to buy.
-On a broader scale, you can also apply for financial aid, scholarships, and even contests to help the money roll in and fund your student dreams.
+Student discounts (such as a free SPC+ membership1 to save up to 30% off top brands and a free 12-month trial of Skip+ to save on meal delivery2) can be a great way to save on a lot of the items you may want to buy.
+On a broader scale, you can also apply for financial aid, scholarships, and even contests to help fund your student dreams.